andysomers/ax-docs-entity-module/entityquery-infrastructure.md

 Whenever possible, it is probably best to use collation settings of your datastore to ensure case insensitive querying of properties.
 Configuring it on a datastore level will almost certainly give you much better performance.
 If collation is not possible, investigate the option of using function indices on the relevant columns.

 #### CONTAINS/NOT CONTAINS
-Usable on collection property types.
+Usable on collection or text property types.
+In case of text the contains statement is translated to a like statement with wildcards before and after.

 |Operator|Description|
 |---|---|
-|`CONTAINS`  | argument should be present in the collection
+|`CONTAINS`  | argument should be present in the collection or string should be present in the text
-|`NOT CONTAINS` | argument should not be present in the collection
+|`NOT CONTAINS` | argument should not be present in the collection or string should not be present in the text

 #### IS NULL/IS NOT NULL
 Usable on single value properties only.